rosakooijmanss/game2048forcs32/README.md

 Game 2048 by Emily Bronckers, Bronte Brough and Rosa Kooijmans

 Description
 Our final project computes the famous game 2048.
-Whenever the tile 2048 is created, the game is won.
-However, when there are no white spaces left on the board, the game is lost.
+You win the game whenever the tile 2048 is created.
+However, when there are no white spaces left on the board, you lost the game.
 The player has the ability to move tiles left, right, up, or down.
-Whenever
+Whenever two tiles with the same numbers are merged, the added result is put in only one tile.
+With every move, the game randomly adds either a 2 or 4 in any of the white spaces.
+As the game continues, the board therefore becomes fuller with higher numbers, while it takes more tiles to create the next number.
+That makes it hard to get higher up to 2048 without having a full board in the meantime.

 Instructions to run it
+The player has 4 options every time: arrow left, right, up, or down.
+It will keep putting in any of these inputs untill the game is either lost or won.

 Special set up steps

 Internet and aI
 In detail, which pieces